-Workplace bullying is all too common, and it leaves a permanent negative impact on both the victim and the company’s culture.
+Workplace bullying is all too common, and it leaves a negative impact on both the victim as well as the company’s culture.
+Power abuse fosters an environment of toxicity, and may decrease employee morale.
 Here’s a look at the psychology behind power abuse – and why it persists.

 Power abuse is an issue that most of us have experienced at some time, whether we acknowledge it publicly or not.
-Controversy and debate around this subject continues to gain ground and interest, especially in the workplace.
+Controversy and debate around this subject are constantly gaining ground and interest, especially in the workplace.

 Abusive people gain and maintain power over their victim with controlling or coercive behavior, and proceed to subject that person to psychological, physical, sexual or financial abuse.
-As we have seen from the media coverage of high-profile cases, abuse can go on for years, often ignored, and worse encouraged by those who surround the abuser.
-Inaction to stop abuse, is a form of abuse itself.
+As we have seen from the media coverage of high-profile cases, this abuse can go on for years, is often ignored, and may be encouraged by those surrounding the abuser.
+Not taking action to stop the abuse is a form of abuse itself.

 Victims of abuse are often stressed and confused about their situation.
 This confusion can block the person’s confidence to report the issue, or they ignore it, thinking it will go away in time.
 It doesn’t.

 Often the channel to address the issue leads to the legal department, but law firms can be a breeding ground for bully protection.
-Those with money or positions of power often have the greater access to lawyers.
-They can exhaust the victim’s ability to afford legal support very quickly, and they know it.
+Those with money or positions of power often have greater access to lawyers.
+They can quickly exhaust the victim’s ability to afford legal support, and they know it.
 The power abusers are often in a position to control the legal outcomes.

 As a result, these cases often go unreported, undetected and unchallenged, because the victim feels that the threat of action could be worse than the original form of abuse.
-This creates a vicious cycle where the perpetrators feel that by getting away with the crime, they are empowered to continue their abusive behavior.
+This creates a vicious cycle in which the perpetrators feel that getting away with the crime empowers them to continue their abusive behavior.

-Abusers like to have support for their cause, and because of their social skills and positions of power can often compound the issue by enrolling others in what I will call the "group shun.”
+Abusers like to have support for their cause.
+Their social skills and positions of power can compound the issues by enrolling others in “group shun.”
 The group – made up of the abuser and those who are weak enough to fear that if they don’t join in, they will be the next victims – acts as a pack to ostracize an individual.
-Bullies often seek to remain hidden behind a veil of secrecy and cowardice and try to influence others to join in to take a part so that if detected the blame is removed from them through deflection of the behaviour onto others, the group.
+Bullies often seek to remain hidden behind a veil of secrecy and cowardice.
+They influence others to join in so that if they are detected, they can avoid blame by deflecting their behavior onto others in the group.

-Putting a stop to power abuse and bullying in the workplace means ensuring education and a system support at an organizational level.
-Simply having a policy in place doesn’t always help: Where policies do exist, they are often ignored or ineffective.
-The Vital Smarts report showed that only 7 percent of respondents know of someone who used the policy, and 6 percent say that it didn't work to stop the bully.
+Stopping power abuse and bullying in the workplace means implementing education and enacting support systems at an organizational level.
+Simply having a policy in place doesn’t always help – where policies do exist, they are often ignored or ineffective.